 How to create Block reward?

-You can think of it like an online version of your chequebook or your pocket wallet.
-Creating a bitcoin wallet is free and quick, requiring only a few minutes of your time.
+You can think of it like an online version of your checkbook or your pocket wallet.
+Creating a Bitcoin wallet is free and quick, requiring only a few minutes of your time.
 And once you have your own wallet set up, the process of buying and selling bitcoins becomes much more straightforward.

 The Bitcoin network performs a signature validation process to confirm each transaction.
 This authentication procedure, similar to those of existing financial systems, involves digital signatures which authorize payments between users.
 To proceed successfully with a transaction, the digital signature must be strong and match up with the database held by the Bitcoin network.